pvcraven/networking-class/source/01_preface/preface.rst

 So I wrote this.
 It covers the concepts that I needed to know during my career as a programmer.
-Just as importantly, the mini-projects let you see those concepts in action.
+Just as importantly, the mini-projects realize you can apply those concepts yourself.